 It Happens Like This is part of my ongoing project, A Book of Days.
 To hear a live recording of the duo version by BRIM, please visit July 6th.

+The instrumental part has been done on cello, on mandolin, and on guitar.
 Hereis a score of the original cello plus actor version.
-And here is the two-instrument version of It Happens Like This.
-It has been done as a violin/viola duo, and as a mandolin/guitar duo.
+And the piece has also been done as a violin/viola duo, and as a mandolin/guitar duo.
+Here is the violin/viola version of It Happens Like This.
 For a set of parts, please order by clicking the donation link below (and let me know if you need different transposition or clefs.)